CouchCMS/Documentation/src/contents/tags-reference/menu.md

 ### list_type

-By default the HTML list element used to create the menu is &lt;UL&gt;.<br/>
+By default the HTML list element used to create the menu is &lt;UL&gt;.
 It can be set to &lt;OL&gt; but using this parameter.

 ```